mistic100/HyperCube/README.md

 ## License

-The SolidWorks files and Arduino code are distributed under the Creative Commons 3.0 BY-SA license.
+The SolidWorks files, Arduino code and Flutter code are distributed under the Creative Commons 3.0 BY-SA license.